-(1) Amounts represent the aggregate grant date fair value of options granted during the respective fiscal year calculated in accordance with FASB ASC Topic 718.
+(2) Amounts represent the aggregate grant date fair value of RSUs or options, as applicable, granted during the respective fiscal year calculated in accordance with FASB ASC Topic 718.
 See Note 11, "Stock-based Compensation," to the financial statements included in our Annual Report for a discussion of the assumptions we made in determining the grant date fair value of our equity awards.

-Amounts represent cash compensation earned under our annual incentive program, based on achievement of corporate and/or individual objectives by the Board or Compensation Committee.
+(3) Amounts represent cash compensation earned under our annual incentive program, based on achievement of corporate and/or individual objectives by the Board or Compensation Committee.